collective/collective.geo.mapwidget/collective/geo/mapwidget/README.txt

 Overview
 --------

-This package provides some handy page macros and adapters t easily manage multiple maps on one page.
+This package provides some handy page macros and adapters to easily manage multiple maps on one page.

 Tests